Nobel Peace Prize: What life is like in Belarus and why the country is involved in the war between Russia and Ukraine | World

-The award highlighted the constant allegations of abuse of power, authoritarianism and repression of the opposition in Belarus, overshadowed by the war in Ukraine that threw the spotlight on neighboring countries.
+The award highlighted the constant accusations of abuse of power, authoritarianism and repression of the opposition in Belarus, overshadowed by the war in Ukraine that threw a spotlight on neighboring countries.

 A demonstrator is detained during a protest in Minsk, Belarus, on Wednesday (12) – Photo: Evgenia Novozhenina/Reuters